-*Optional — each Howell Certified Ski Shop has a Howell Mounting Jig.
+*Optional — each Howell Certified Ski Shop will have a Howell Mounting Jig, October, 2023

-*Howell Mounting Jig and 4.1mm-Ø x 9.0mm DIN drill bit and matching-tap come standard with purchase of all Howell SkiBindings.
+*Howell Mounting Jig; 4.1mm-Ø x 9.0mm DIN drill bit; matching-tap and precision metal tap-handle — come standard with purchase of Howell SkiBindings.

 Howell Mounting Jig is a precision metal template for mounting all Howell SkiBindings.